radiorabe/actions/README.md

 6. Defaults to GitHub as an issuer and only needs tuning in special cases.
 7. The default `https://github.com/radiorabe/.*` allows signatures from all of our orga, add a more specific regexp if you feel the need.
+8. Pass `--base-image-only` to cosign if you are copying binaries from a source image that isn't signed with cosign.

 #### Container Images: Schedule